Rev 11

 cd $SOURCE_DIR/ospd-openvas-$OSPD_OPENVAS_VERSION && \

-sudo python3 -m pip install . --prefix /usr --no-warn-script-location --no-dependencies && \
+python3 -m pip install --root=$INSTALL_DIR/ospd-openvas --no-warn-script-location . && \

 Build notus-scanner

-First download and verify the new notus-scanner.
+Download and verify the notus-scanner.

-export NOTUS_VERSION=22.6.0 && \
+export NOTUS_VERSION=22.6.2 && \

 curl -f -L https://github.com/greenbone/notus-scanner/archive/refs/tags/v$NOTUS_VERSION.tar.gz -o $SOURCE_DIR/notus-scanner-$NOTUS_VERSION.tar.gz && \